AdobeDocs/commerce-operations.en/help/configuration/security/secure-cron-php.md

 **To verify cron is secure**:

-1. Log in to your Magento database as either the Magento database user or as `root`.
+1. Log in to the database as the Commerce database user or as `root`.

    For example,